 For just 25 cents per day and the click of a button, you can start making a big difference in the lives of St. Louisans.
 Here's how Givable, a startup non-profit launched earlier this year, is inspiring a new generation of donors with crowdsource philanthropy platform.

-On Monday, May 15, the eve of Capital Innovators Demo Day, the St. Louis-based accelerator hosted a panel discussion at T-REX with Cultivation Capital, Venture for America, and PluggedIN titled, “How to Strengthen and Grow Your Startup Ecosystem.”
+Capital Innovators panel discussion with Leslie Miley brings diverse voices to the table.
+The St. Louis-based accelerator hosted a panel discussion at T-REX with Cultivation Capital, Venture for America, and PluggedIN titled, "How to Strengthen and Grow Your Startup Ecosystem."
 Here are takeaways from the thought-provoking discussion.

 T-REX, the Downtown St. Louis innovation center dedicated to helping technology startups thrive, today delivered its first report highlighting the organization's economic impact on the St. Louis community since its founding in 2011.
 Presented in an interactive digital format, the report details the success T-REX has had.
 Here are some highlights.